How to Stock Your Pantry

 • Beef sticks, jerky

-• Nuts, trail mix, ( keep in mind food allergies)
+• Nuts, trail mix ( keep in mind food allergies): we love cashews, walnuts, pecans, almonds, nut butters, and peanuts.

 • Peanut butter (most families with children can’t go without this food item)

-• Snack items: Chips, snack cakes, fruit snacks, candy, etc. (It’s okay to fall back on comfort foods during an emergency.
-Just remember that most of them don’t store for very long so you will want to rotate them out regularly.)
+• Snack items: Chips, snack cakes, fruit snacks, candy, chocolate chips, etc. (It’s okay to fall back on comfort foods during an emergency.
+Remember that most don’t store for very long, so you will want to rotate them out regularly.)

 Final Word